VirgilSecurity/chat-back4app-android/README.md

 ...
 ```

+### Important!
-#### You have to **Log Out** current user and register two new users, after that you can start e2ee chat with those two new users.
+You have to **Log Out** current user and register two new users, after that you can start e2ee chat with those two new users.
 The reason is that your first two users have got no `Virgil Card`'s, so you can not use encrypt\decrypt for them.

 ## HIPAA & GDPR compliance: